JuliaLang/Compat.jl/README.md

 * `using Compat.Markdown` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25738]).

+* `using Compat.Sockets` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25935])

 ## New functions, macros, and methods

 * `@views` takes an expression and converts all slices to views ([#20164]), while